-Preheat oven to 400 degrees.
-Place the 1/4 cup of grape seed oil in the bottom of your 9 or 10” skillet and turn the heat on to high or medium high.
+Preheat the oven to 400 degrees.
+Place the 1/4 cup of grape seed oil in the bottom of your 9 or 10” skillet and turn the heat on to high or medium-high.
 Mix your batter by combining all the ingredients above: cornmeal, eggs, corn, butter, cheese and buttermilk.
 If you feel that it’s too thick, just add more buttermilk.
 Likewise, if you want the batter thicker, add more cornmeal.

 Drop a small amount into your skillet, you want it to sizzle immediately.
 If so, go ahead and pour in the whole amount of batter into the skillet, and stop pouring when your cornbread is as thick as you want it.
-Based upon the size of my skillet, I stop about an inch from the top of the pan.
+Based on the size of my skillet, I stop about an inch from the top of the pan.
 If you want thin cornbread slices, just pour in less batter.